hildjj/bidding/puppet.md

+---
-#+TITLE: Puppet Stayman (hildebrand-2024)
+title: Puppet Stayman (hildebrand-2024)

-#+AUTHOR: Joe Hildebrand
+author: Joe Hildebrand

-#+DESCRIPTION: Integrating different Puppet sources into one place
+description: Integrating different Puppet sources into one place
+github: hildjj/bidding
+---

-* Introduction
+## Introduction

 This is set up without point counts so that it should work with any NT range.
 The 2c response always promises at least an invite, so it's safe for a max NT opener to jump to 3N.

-1N-2C
+1N-2C >= invitational, no 5+M, no 6+m, not 4441, not 5440 [sim](https://hildjj.github.io/bridge-deal/?name=Puppet+15-17&stamp=1713800865835&code=eJzLyy8qyeBSUDA01TU011FISsxJzEtOTTEFCiVlpigY-gEZXCBWABdXcX4pWK2iooKNmbMOkHBR0NdXCClKzCtOSy0CySgk5lUqmJiYGOoASQNTEGlqAFJUlFpckJ-XomAcAVRmoQ3UbOoBIoKhFhk5c0GsAQBvYiNt)
   2D! at least one 4M
     2H!
 4S invite
     2S!
 4H invite